phaupt/atclient/README.md

 ##### Auto start at boot

 Application startup on boot can be configured in several different ways.
-One possible way is described in the directory `init.d`.
+We recommend to use init.d, see [here](init.d/).

 ### Logfile